-Cheryl Thomas is the founding Director of Global Rights for Women.
+Cheryl Thomas is the founder and Chief Executive Officer of Global Rights for Women.
 Since 1993, Ms. Thomas has worked with partners around the world to promote women’s human rights and achieve effective legal reform on violence against women.
 She has provided consultation and training on best practices in legal reform on violence against women to government officials, legal professionals and civil society groups in Armenia, Bosnia, Bulgaria, Croatia, Georgia, Hungary, Kazakhstan, Latvia, Lithuania, Moldova, Morocco, Serbia, Tajikistan, Tonga and other countries.

 Cheryl is the former Director of the Women’s Human Rights Program at The Advocates for Human Rights in Minnesota, a program shefounded as a volunteer in 1993.
 She led the development of the website www.stopvaw.org and managed it for 12 years.
 She worked with UN Women to create the Legislation and Access to Justice sections of the website www.endvawnow.org.

 In 2008, Cheryl was selected as one of 15 experts from around the world to participate in a United Nations Expert Group Meeting and publish a report on good practices in legislation on violence against women.
 In 2009, she participated in a second UN Expert Group Meeting in Ethiopia.
 The expert group published a report in 2010 focused on harmful practices against women.
 She has published numerous articles and reports on violence against women as a human rights abuse.
 In March, 2011, she was recognized by Newsweek magazine as one of 150 “Women Who Shake the World.”